A Note on Counting Lattice Points in Bounded Domains: Abstract

 \section{Abstract}

-$k$-tuple zeta functions localize prime-power $k$-tuples in the pair-wise coprime $k$-lattices $\mathfrak{N}_k$.
-As such, the set of all $\mathfrak{N}_k$ along with their associated zeta functions encode the natural numbers $\N$.
-Accordingly, counting points of $\mathbb{Z}_{\geq0}$ can be implemented in $\mathfrak{N}_k$.
+Zeros and poles of $k$-tuple zeta functions, that are defined here implicitly, enable localization onto prime-power $k$-tuples in pair-wise coprime $k$-lattices $\mathfrak{N}_k$.
+As such, the set of all $\mathfrak{N}_k$ along with their associated zeta functions encode the positive natural numbers $\N_{>1}$.
+Consequently, counting points of $\mathbb{Z}_{\geq0}$ can be implemented in $\{\mathfrak{N}_k\}$.
 Exploiting this observation, we derive explicit formulae for counting prime-power $k$-tuples and use them to count lattice points in well-behaved bounded regions in $\R^2$.
 In particular, we count the lattice points contained in the circle $S^1$.
 The counting readily extends to well-behaved bounded regions in $\R^n$.